maimuna03134/KrishiLink--Farmer-s-Growth-Connection-Platform/README.md

 # KrishiLink – Farmer's Growth & Connection Platform 🌾

-A modern social agro-network that connects farmers, traders, and consumers in a single digital ecosystem.
-Break free from traditional e-commerce and build real agricultural relationships through direct interaction, collaboration, and knowledge sharing.

----

 ## 📋 Project Overview

 KrishiLink is more than just a platform — it's a movement to strengthen the agricultural community through digital collaboration.
 The application connects farmers, traders, and consumers, enabling them to share products, build partnerships, and grow together.
 Whether you're a farmer looking to sell your crops, a trader seeking quality produce, or a consumer supporting local agriculture, KrishiLink brings everyone together in one welcoming digital ecosystem.